qdzlug/ironbank-pipeline/README.md

 `/stages` contains the stages which are involved in pipeline execution.
 Each stage of the pipeline has its own folder within this directory containing a `base.yaml` file.
 The `base.yaml` file dictates the actions and requirements needed for the stage to execute.
 Additional `.yaml` files can be present within the stage directories in order to separate the jobs which occur within that particular stage.

 ## Contributor project requirements for ironbank-pipeline use:

 - #### Adding a project pipeline in settings

 The Iron Bank pipelines team will control the project configuration.
 As a result, projects *must not* contain a `.gitlab-ci.yml` The Iron Bank Pipelines team has set up project templates which are used in the creation of the repo.
 The template provides a CI configuration path which enables the pipeline for the project.
-In the event this was not created for the project, the following steps outline how it must be changed:

-Go to the settings for a specific project
+The following steps outline how the custom CI configuration path is set:

 `Settings` > `CI / CD` > `General pipelines` > `Custom CI configuration path`

-Enter the following: `templates/default.yaml@ironbank-tools/ironbank-pipeline`
+The following is provided: `templates/default.yaml@ironbank-tools/ironbank-pipeline`

 This will point the project towards the default pipeline in ironbank-pipeline.

 The `default` template will allow images based on UBI to run through the required pipeline steps (whether the image directly uses an UBI base image for its base image, or by using an approved Iron Bank container with a base UBI image for its base image).

 Containers which utilize the distroless base image should instead use the `distroless` template instead of the `default` pipeline template.
 Please reach out to the Iron Bank Pipelines team or the Container Hardening team for assistance in getting this changed.

 The `Custom CI configuration path` for distroless-based container projects will be the following:

 `templates/distroless.yaml@ironbank-tools/ironbank-pipeline`

-This will omit the OpenSCAP scan jobs from the pipeline.
+The distroless template omits the OpenSCAP scan jobs from the pipeline.
 OSCAP scanning is not compatible with containers built on distroless base images.

-## Pipeline notes
+## Pipeline artifacts

 To access artifacts for each job, select the job in the UI on the `CI/CD -> Pipelines` page by clicking on the button for that job.
 In the top right hand corner of the screen, there is a box which says "Job artifacts" and contains buttons which say "Keep", "Download", and "Browse".
 Select the button which corresponds to the option you want.

 Job artifacts are removed after one week in most cases.
 A new pipeline run will need to occur in order to produce job artifacts after this period of time.

 ## Pipeline stages